bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 18°
-- Clear
+- Mostly Cloudy
-- 59% humidity
+- 67% humidity
-- 15 mph wind
+- 14 mph wind
-- 3% cloud cover
+- 69% cloud cover
 - 58 AQI 🟨
-- About 9.4 inches of snow on the ground
+- About 9.8 inches of snow on the ground

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>